blockfrost/blockfrost-scala/README.md

 libraryDependencies += "io.blockfrost" %% "blockfrost-scala" % "0.1.0"
 ```

-This library require any sttp backend application in your classpath.
+This library requires one of sttp backend in your classpath.
 Full list of supported backends: [Supported backends](https://sttp.softwaremill.com/en/latest/backends/summary.html).

-This library has built-in support for Future sttp backend to transform response type from `Future[Response[Either[ResponseException[String, Exception], R]]]` to `Future[R]` and fetch all pages from APIs with pagination (see `FuturePaginationSupport` and `FutureResponseConverter` classes).
+Blockfrost-scala library has built-in support for Future sttp backend to transform response type from `Future[Response[Either[ResponseException[String, Exception], R]]]` to `Future[R]` and fetch all pages from APIs with pagination (see `FuturePaginationSupport` and `FutureResponseConverter` classes).
 Anyway, this library is designed to use it with any other functional effect wrapper like [ZIO](https://github.com/zio/zio), [Monix](https://monix.io/), [Scalaz](https://github.com/scalaz/scalaz), [cats-effect](https://github.com/typelevel/cats-effect), [fs2](https://github.com/typelevel/fs2) etc.

 For this example we will use [async-http-client](https://sttp.softwaremill.com/en/latest/backends/future.html#using-async-http-client) based on Future: